Sign Up

 3. Move the cane with the bad leg a comfortable distance forward.

-The Health in Aging Foundation (2019) provides the following five steps for safe walker use.
+The Health in Aging Foundation (2024) provides the following six steps for safe walker use

 1. Stand with toes halfway between the front and back wheels/tips.
 Roll or lift the walker a step length ahead.